 Before you start a health assessment, be sure the room or area is clear, that there are no safety precautions and that you have necessary equipment for the assessment.
 Equipment may include gloves, thermometer, blood pressure cuff, watch, scale, tape measure, light, stethoscope, among other more specialized tools.
 A health assessment is driven by the needs of the client.

 Head-to-Toe Health Assessment

-As you may infer from the name, a head-to-toe health assessment is one that encompasses the entire patient from head to toe.
+As you may infer from the name, a head-to-toe health assessment is one that encompasses the entire client from head to toe.
 This includes physical and neurological health.
-The head-to-toe assessment includes the patient’s mental status, head, neck, thorax, abdomen, and extremities.
+The head-to-toe assessment includes the client’s mental status, head, neck, thorax, abdomen, and extremities.
 Throughout the exam, observe the skin for color, lesions, temperature, and dryness or moisture2.